Wednesday, 22 February 2017

 (Note:- Today's Gull cannot Stand on it's Stumps)

 Two 'ringed' Herring Gulls, were also spotted at Millisle, during my visit there.
-The first was that of the ever present GA00153 .
-The second bird, caught me completly by surprise.
+The first was that of the ever present - GA00153 .
+The second bird, caught me completely by surprise.
 I was taking photos of a Common Gull, when it suddenly landed on the wall in front of me.
 Swinging the camera around to take photos, it flew off again and headed out to sea.
 I wasn't even sure, whether I had captured the ring number or not.

 On checking the only photo, I was relieved to find that I had the code on a 'Darvic-ring', - 1X:W .
 I knew, just by looking at the splendid head of this Herring Gull, that this was a new sighting for me, of a bird from the study being carried out on the Copeland Islands, situated 8 kms to the north of Millisle.
 I have emailed Adam McClure, who is the ringing co-ordinator for the study and now await it's history.